mohsenim/persianp/README.md

 ## Persianp Processing Toolbox

-Persianp is a text processing tool developed in Java to accomplish preprocessing tasks in Persian texts.
-The toolbox accomplishes following task:
+Persianp is a text processing tool developed in Java to preprocessing Persian texts.
+The toolbox accomplishes following tasks:
 * Character-level normalization
 * Tokenization
 * Lemmatization